How to design a ride-sharing app in Justinmind

 Don’t worry – we have lots of pre-installed and fully customizable widgets for both iOS and Android so no matter the operating system, you can design for it.

 Oh and the iPhone X?
-You’re covered, widget library included.
+You’re covered, UI kit included.

 Step two: Create your screens

 In our ride-sharing app, we have 3 screens.
 They are:

 Our app also features a vertical sliding menu, which we’ll show you how to build as well.

 In Justinmind, create your own screens by clicking on the ‘+’ symbol in the Screens palette.
 Name them to match our three screens in the bulleted list above.